Mod-Bucket/Basic-Staples/README.txt

 	- Made the roast chicken edible.
 	- Added functional coffee makers.
 They don't require water to make coffee or tea, the cheap one can only take one ingredient (some form of grounds).
 	- Added mint tea.
 Added it to Drinks book and repriced it.
+	- Added toaster and coffeemakers to store shelves.

 1.2
 	- Fixed some random vanilla typos.